Dementia

 When you make the appointment, ask if there's anything that needs to be done in advance, such as fasting before certain tests.
 Make a list of:

-• Symptoms, including any that may seem unrelated to the reason for which you scheduled the appointment, and when they began.
+• Symptoms, including any that may not seem related to the reason for which you scheduled the appointment, and when they began.

 • Key personal information, including any major stresses or recent life changes and family medical history.